I wish I could get back the money for all the BCAA tablets, BCAA powder & Leucine powders I’ve gone through over the Years..

 BUT – again, as I’ve said above – you could still just take Whey Protein & Save your money.

-So a pretty boring blog really and could be summed up with, BCAA’s are not worth the money, just use Whey 🙂
+So a pretty boring article really that could be summed up with, BCAA’s are not worth the money, just use Whey 🙂

 And as a little closing tip, you need to justify WHY it’s beneficial to you before you make a decision, and because it’s most likely not – there’s no point in taking it.
 That can go for a LOT of things in this Health & Fitness World too…

-If you’ve any questions on this, I’d love to hear them below or if there’s any other topics you want to see covered on this blog.
+If you’ve any questions on this, I’d love to hear them or if there’s any other topics you want to see covered on this website, don’t be afraid to send me a message here over on Instagram.

 1: Kimball, R, S. & Jefferson, L.S.
 (2006) ‘Signalling pathways and molecular mechanisms through which branched-chain amino acids mediate translational control of protein synthesis.’
 Journal of Nutrition, January 2006 vol. 136 no. 1 227S-231S: https://www.ncbi.nlm.nih.gov/pubmed/16365087